carstenbauer/JuliaHLRS24/exercises/Day1/1_cluster_onboarding/README.md

 After a while, the Julia extension should be installed.

-However, it can't find `julia` yet, because the extension doesn't know anything about `module`s on the cluster.

 ### Pointing the extension to `julia_wrapper.sh`

-The Julia wrapper script is rather simple: It loads the necessary modules (i.e. `module julia`) and then acts like `julia`.
-The path to the script is:
+So far, the extension doesn't know anything about `module`s on the cluster and can't find `julia`.
+We need to point it to the wrapper script, which is located at

 ```
 /shared/akad-julia/julia_wrapper.sh
 ```

-1. To set the relevant setting, press `CTRL + ,` (comma) to open the Settings.
+To set the relevant setting:

+1. Press `CTRL + ,` (comma) to open the Settings.
 2. Select the tab (at the top) that says "training.hlrs.de".
 3. Search for "julia executable" and copy-paste the path above into the text field of the setting.

-**Note:** You should only have to do this **once**, as it should remember the setting for the rest of the course.
+**Note:** You should only have to do this **once**.
+VS Code should remember the setting for the rest of the course.

-### Testing Julia VS Code integration
+### Testing the Julia VS Code integration

-Let's test that things are working.

-4. In a regular terminal at the bottom (`CTRL + ~`), do `code -r $SCRATCH/JuliaHLRS24`.
-This tells VS Code to switch to the workshop directory.
-5. Now, press `ALT+J` followed by `ALT+O`.
+Press `ALT+J` followed by `ALT+O`.
 Alternatively, you can press `CTRL+SHIFT+P` and the execute the command `Julia: Start REPL`.
 Either way, a Julia REPL should pop up in the bottom (might take some time the first time).

-Note that while the REPL in the bottoms visually looks identical to if you simply had executed `julia` in a terminal, this "integrated Julia REPL" is special in the sense that it is connected to the Julia extension and VS Code.
-Among other things, it gives you in-line evaluation and plots should now show up in the VS Code Plots pane.
-Let's try this.
+Note that while the REPL in the bottoms visually looks identical to if you simply had executed `julia --project` in a terminal, this "integrated Julia REPL" is special in the sense that it is connected to the Julia extension and VS Code (e.g. plots should show up in the VS Code plot pane etc.).

 5. Open the file `inlineeval.jl` (find it under `exercises/Day1/1_cluster_onboarding` in the file tree in the left pane).
 6. In the editor, click on the line `3+3` and press `SHIFT+Enter`.
 The result should show up next to the line.
+(This is called "inline evaluation.")
 7. Repeat this step with the next line.
 8. Finally, run all the lines under "plot something".
 If everything works as expected, the plot should show up in the VS Code plot pane.